RuneSchool/RuneSchool.github.io/_posts/2024-6-16-other-systems.md

 ![](/assets/images/BlankComparisonIPAchart.png)

-# Thoughts
+# Analysis

 Now just comparing sound assignments doesn't fully explain the reasons *why* the creators of these systems made the choices they did.
 Each sound assignment has ripple effects that will change the sound assignments for other runes.

 In order to really compare these choices, we need to talk about the underlying values and philosophy.
 For example, are we going for authenticity?
 Are we going for clarity of design?

 I would say that American Futharch aims to be more opinionated, as a work of art.
 Younger Futhorc and Rune Revival aim to be more authentic.
 Futhorc.com and Rune School seem to aim for authenticity while also wanting something more systematic.
+For example, Futhorc.com and Rune School both shared the vowel+semivowel digraph for the diphthongs.
+And Futhorc.com even goes further and uses t+sh for the "ch" sound (very analytical).

+# Shared values

 My primary goals for a good modern rune system would be: